ministryofjustice/send-legal-mail-to-prisons-api/README.md

 ### Running the app for development - Gradle
 First start the dependent containers with command:

-`docker-compose up send-legal-mail-api-db send-legal-mail-api-cache mailcatcher localstack`
+`docker-compose up send-legal-mail-api-db send-legal-mail-api-cache mailcatcher localstack wiremock`

 Then run the following command: